githubyuto0919745/startup/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [x] **All functionality implemented or mocked out** - I added a lot of functional implement like auto caluclating, saving, leading to next page etc.
+- [x] **All functionality implemented or mocked out** -I implemented four different unit conversions to calculate BMI and TDEE, then used these values to display the Recommended Daily Allowance (RDA) for protein, carbohydrates, and fats.
+For the search feature, I implemented functionality to display data results, allow users to select food items and specify quantities, and save this information to the intake list.
+The system then calculates and displays the total calories, protein, carbohydrates, and fats.
+Finally, the app generates graphs based on both the user’s profile and intake data for visual analysis.

-- [x] **Hooks** - I used useState, useEffect, and useNavigate
+- [x] **Hooks** -I used the React hooks useState, useEffect, and useNavigate.
+These were mainly used to manage user input, update data automatically, and navigate between pages.

 ## 🚀 Service deliverable